 9. Cosmetics and little indulgences

 Guess what, demand for cosmetics remain strong even when times are tough!
-Demand for cosmetics seem recession proof as women continue to indulge themselves by buying lipsticks and powders.
-Ask any woman on the street if they will forego wearing a lipstick and you might get dagger stares everywhere.
+Demand for cosmetics seems recession-proof as women continue to indulge themselves by buying lipsticks and powders.
+Ask any woman on the street if they will forego wearing lipstick and you might get dagger stares everywhere.
 There’s even an economic indicator for it: the lipstick index.

 10. Trading Assistant

 In a recession, more and more people are looking to sell some of their unused and unwanted items at home to get some extra cash to pay bills.
 While many have heard of online auctions such as eBay and classified ad sites as Craigslist, there are those who do not have the time or the knowledge to sell their things online. eBay has a program called eBay Trading Assistant that allows other users to sell items of other people on eBay.
 Trading assistants photograph the items, write the descriptions, and create the listing on eBay or Craigslist as well as handle all aspects of the sale.
 They earn a commission based on the sale price of the items they sell.

 Read the following articles:

 11. Bargain hunting and coupon websites and blogs

 These are businesses that are most needed during a recession, yet will still generate strong demand even when times get better.
 An example of this type of business is bargain hunting, helping people find deals, coupons, and discounts.
 Whether good times or bad, people want to save and get the best deals, but more so when everything is tight.
 These sites are typically monetized through advertising.